-While researching another post, I came across Tessler’s Law named after former Xerox PARC employee, Larry Tessler.
-Tessler’s Law is an interesting concept that makes you evaluate who should bear the burden of needless complexity.
+While researching another post, I came across Tesler’s Law named after former Xerox PARC employee, Larry Tesler.
+Tesler’s Law is an interesting concept that makes you evaluate who should bear the burden of needless complexity.

 Many of us realized that consistency would benefit not only users, but also developers, because standards could be encapsulated in shared software libraries.
 We made an economic argument: If we establish standards and encourage consistency, we can reduce time to market and code size.